CIRCLES OF LIGHT

 This article explores the expansive convergence of feminine teshuva, Torat HaTzeva (the Torah of color), and the subtle, embodied healing pathways rising in the generation of Kislev.
 Rooted in classical Kabbalah, Chassidut, somatic wisdom, contemporary color theory, and the experiential depth of women’s workshops, it proposes that today’s creative Torah circles represent a collective return to the earliest layers of the soul — the layers formed in the womb, before language, where inner light was undivided and process was still sweet.

-Drawing from Rav Kook’s teaching on חטאת הארץ הכמוסה — the hidden cosmic wound from Bereishit — and from the geometry of Samech, the article shows how breath, movement, color, Torah, and circle form a unified vessel for restoring the sweetness of process, awakening compassion toward the self, healing generational imprints, and cultivating a lived geulah-consciousness, gathering the scattered “stones” of the soul and nation.
+Drawing from Rav Kook’s teaching on חטאת הארץ הכמוסה — the hidden cosmic wound— and from the Torah of the Samech, the article shows how breath, movement, color, Torah, and circle form a unified vessel for restoring the sweetness of process, awakening compassion toward the self, healing generational imprints, and cultivating a lived geulah-consciousness, gathering the scattered “stones” of our neshamot souls and our collective body, Knesset Yisrael.

-Through this lens, feminine teshuva — embodied, relational, rooted in softness and breath — is emerging through the surprising medium of Torat HaTzeva, the Torah of color and light.
-In these circle-based art practices, participants touch what Rav Kook calls the hidden cosmic wound, restoring the sweetness of becoming and reopening ancient pathways of healing, wholeness, and return.
+Through this lens, feminine teshuva — embodied, relational, rooted in softness and breath — is emerging through the surprising medium of Torat HaTzeva, the Torah of Color.
+In these circle-based art practices, participants touch what Rav Kook calls the hidden cosmic wound, rooted in Gan Eden, restoring the sweetness of becoming and reopening ancient pathways of healing, wholeness, and return.

 When the workshop ends, the real work begins.